-The "committee on hazing" will consist of the following: Vice President for Student Development, Director of Greek Life and Recreation, Director of Athletics, Chief Judicial Officer, one faculty member, and one student.
+The "committee on hazing" will consist of the following: Dean of Students, Director of Greek Life, Title IX Coordinator, Director of Athletics, one faculty member, and one student.
 All appointments to this committee are made annually by the Vice President for Student Development.